You know the feeling? Choas busts in the front door and calm slips out the back?

 Naturally, I would choose the Garden Tomb for a quiet afternoon of study.
 Unfortunately, on said afternoon, every corner of the Garden Tomb was occupied in preparation for a special program.

 Where to go?
 I headed towards the Old City, joining the current of pedestrians flowing in through the Damascus Gate.
-I wandered, distracted, until I noticed entrance to The Holy Sepulcher.
+I wandered, distracted, until I noticed the entrance to The Holy Sepulcher complex.

 Without thinking, I turned in, unaware that I was about to have a paradigm changing epiphany.

-Feeling adventurous, I climbed a staircase that hugged a stone building outside of the entrance and squeezed myself into the slice of shade over the stoop.
+A staircase hugged the stone building outside of the entrance and I couldn’t resist the temptation to climb it.
+At the top, I squeezed myself into the slice of shade over the stoop.

 Not a great study spot, but a wonderful view.

-The tour buses arrived shortly after I sat down, spilling streams of visitors out onto the courtyard below, until the stone pavement was covered by a sea of bodies.
+The tour buses apparently arrived in convoys, spilling streams of visitors out onto the courtyard below, until the stone pavement was covered by a sea of bodies.

 The relentless afternoon sun blazed merciless over the pedestrian gridlock, escalating the obvious discomfort and impatience.